KarinaAbd/python-project-83/README.md

 ```

 ## How to develop
 The project uses [a database PostrgreSQL](https://www.postgresql.org/), make sure it is installed on your computer and the database server is started.
 For further configuration, use the command ```make database```.
-Next, you can use the command ```make dev``` to launch the application on the localhost with active de bugger or the command ```make start``` to deploy it on production.
+Next, you can use the command ```make dev``` to launch the application on the localhost with active debugger or the command ```make start``` to deploy it on production.